 Search for the jobs in China needs more than just the obvious Chinese resume writing and translation - it requires thorough preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try China jobs.
+You will face problems that in all probability did not even cross your mind when you decided to try jobs in China.

 Do not take too lightly the influence the jobs in China can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, job application procedures, the job selection trends and the management culture.

 Most visits to China are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Chinese authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 When you are looking for employment in China if you want your job application to be taken seriously, you have to consider all national differences and take China as it is with all of its difficulties, contradictions and challenges.
 You need to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some perseverance and motivation (for the job, not the location!).

 To get jobs in China, you will need marketable skills, personal contacts, a very strong command of a Chinese dialect and luck.
 Networking is particularly important for foreigners, as employers rely very heavily on referrals for candidates from abroad.